• Home

 Land & Sea Film Series

-Stories of Land.
-Stories of Sea.
-Stories of Us.
-Celebrating connection through film, culture, and community.
+Celebrating connection through film, culture, and community

 A cinematic evening honouring culture, connection, and the legacy of Duke Kahanamoku.
 The Land & Sea Film Series brings together ocean storytelling, local filmmaking talent, and Hawaiian cultural heritage in a powerful double-feature event.